canonical/desktop-engineering/gh-actions/C/format-source/README.md

 it will search recursively in all the folders for `.c` and `.h` files;
-but it is possible to define an environment variable called SOURCE_PATHS, which should contain all the folders containing source files, separated by colons.
+but it is possible to define an environment variable called SOURCE_PATHS, which should contain all the folders containing source files, separated by spaces.
 This environment variable will be set from the action input `inputs.sourcePaths`.

 Also, in your system, you can edit the `.git/hooks/pre-commit` script: